webgme/tutorials/_session4_visualizer/README.md

 Whenever there are changes within the user's territory the client will invoke the event handler with data about those changes.
 This registration of territory is done inside `selectObjectChanged` (should've been `activeObjectChanged`) in `FSMSimulatorControl.js`.
 After the territory has been defined, we request the client to load those nodes (potentially from the server) in `client.updateTerritory`.
+(This call is were the actual registration of the territory takes place.)

 For the purpose of this tutorial, we are mainly interested in when the **StateMachine** node and its children all have been loaded.
 Therefore we will only define one territory and build up the entire data for the widget when it has loaded.
 For other events we will simply notify the widget that the model might be outdated.